jeeban101/careerroad/replit.md

-✓ COMPLETED: Frontend-backend integration for seamless user experience ✓ COMPLETED: History button properly visible in navigation when logged in ✓ COMPLETED: Database verified with 3 saved roadmaps for testing
+✓ COMPLETED: Frontend-backend integration for seamless user experience ✓ COMPLETED: History button properly visible in navigation when logged in ✓ COMPLETED: Database verified with 3 saved roadmaps for testing ✓ COMPLETED: Enhanced UI with elegant save indicators and aesthetic design improvements ✓ COMPLETED: Roadmap display now shows "Saved to History" indicator for logged-in users ✓ COMPLETED: Removed all Neon database dependencies and packages ✓ COMPLETED: Updated Drizzle configuration to use postgres-js instead of Neon ✓ COMPLETED: Improved database configuration to use environment variables properly

 ## System Architecture